Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Rename' and the resource 'custom folder or label', and distinguishes from sibling tools like create_folder and delete_folder by specifying the action and constraint on protected system folders.
+The description clearly states the tool renames custom folders or labels, with a specific verb ('rename') and resource ('custom folder or label').
+It distinguishes from siblings like create_folder, delete_folder by specifying the action.
+The note about protected system folders adds clarity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.